concur/developer.concur.com/invoice-vendors/vendor-resource/vendors-resource-get.markdown

 ---
-title: Vendors Resource
+title: Get a list of vendors
 layout: operation
 ---

 ## Description
-Get Vendors
+Get a list of vendors that have sent an invoice.

 ## Request